Forget about joins and SQL and try NoSQL databases – specifically MongoDB, the leading example

 Step 08

+A replication example Imagine that you have your precious data on your MongoDB server and there is a power outage.
+Can you access your data?
+Is your data safe?
 To avoid such difficult questions, you can use replication to keep your data both safe and available.
 Replication also allows you to do maintenance tasks without downtime and have MongoDB servers in different geographical areas.

 Step 09

+Running the three MongoDB servers from the command line For this example, you need three MongoDB server processes running.
 We ran the three MongoDB servers, on their respective machines, as follows:

 Note: You are going to see lots of output on your screen.